Best Known For

 Ralph Waite was an American actor best known for playing John Walton Sr. on the 1970s television series The Waltons.

 Answer questions and see how you rank against other players.Play Now

-The eldest of five children, Ralph Waite was born in White Plains, New York on June 22, 1928 to Esther Mitchell and Ralph H. Waite.
+The eldest of five children, Ralph Waite was born in White Plains, New York, on June 22, 1928, to Esther Mitchell and Ralph H. Waite.
 After graduating from high school, young Ralph joined the U.S. Marines and served for two years between 1946 and 1948.
-He then entered Bucknell University in Pennsylvania and graduated with a Bachelors of Arts degree.
+He then entered Bucknell University in Pennsylvania, graduating with a Bachelors of Arts degree.

 profile name: Ralph Waite profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Lot of actors play politicians on the big and small screens, but few have made the transition in real life.
 At every level of government, there are actors who have used their charisma, good looks, and personalities to get the policies they support enacted.
 Though Hollywood has a reputation as a city of liberals, many conservative actors have been members of the Republican party.
 From Ronald Reagan to Sonny Bono, here's a look at famous actors who went on to careers in politics.

 Actors Turned Politicians 20 people in this group

 Famous Cancerians 589 people in this group

 Famous Actors 1024 people in this group